tomtor/ulp-i2c/README.md

 # ULP I2C demo application

-Example of ULP I2C application which reads a sensor (BMP-180) and wakes up the main processors after a significant change of measured values.
+Example of ESP-32 ULP I2C application which reads a sensor (BMP-180) and wakes up the main processors after a significant change of the measured values.

 ## I2C bit banged support
 Note that this example uses a bit-banged I2C implementation, because the hardware ULP I2C support cannot read 16 bit values.